marekmurawski/part_revisions/README.md

 - ... and on individual pages (all revisions or filtered by name)
 - Previewing differences (changes) between a given revision and the current Page Part contents
 - MultiEdit plugin compatible (new in 0.0.3)
+- Dashboard plugin compatible (new in 0.0.4)

 Changelog
 ---------

 0.0.4

-- compatibility with Dashboard plugin
+- Dashboard plugin compatible
 - translation for polish language

 0.0.3